Swright88/extending-testing/phase8/01_introduction.md

 Also, since Defect Logger is new, the requirements are likely to change as feedback comes in.

-Wouldn't it be great if you could store these inputs somewhere separate from your testing suite?
+Wouldn't it be great if you could store these inputs somewhere separate from your test suite?
 Then your tests would be neater and, maybe, user researchers or business analysts could update the test cases.

 If you used a spreadsheet, you could also include a `character count` column, to